 - Non-diet sodas

-- Milk (specially skim milk and 1% milk which is full of lactose)
+- Milk (especially skim milk and 1% milk which is full of lactose)

 So, what’s on the menu for tomorrow?
 Starting a ketogenic diet or not, I suggest eggs and avocado, fried in coconut oil for breakfast, and a wild salmon fillet, grilled and soaked in virgin olive oil for lunch.
 Add some rosemary and green veggies.
-For a dessert, you can gather some ideas in our keto, lchf and low-carb recipes.
+And dessert?
+That's easy if you ask us, just click here and find your favorite one.